It's the last day for these savings

 Failure Analysis

-Failure analysis is a core responsibility of a Reliability Engineer.
+Failure analysis is a core responsibility of an Engineer.
 When a machine or system malfunctions, a Reliability Engineer will investigate the root cause of the failure.

 Identifying Failures